© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cairn 150m ESE of Garnbig is a scheduled monument protected by Cadw under reference CM269.
 View the official record →

-Cairn 150m ESE of Garnbig is a round cairn situated in Carmarthenshire, Wales, and represents a significant funerary monument from the prehistoric period.
+Cairn 150m ESE of Garnbig is a round cairn of prehistoric date located in Carmarthenshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM269.

 Cairn 150m ESE of Garnbig dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cairn 150m ESE of Garnbig is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM269.